Frequently asked questions and answers. If you need further assistance or have additional questions, please call our

 - Attend New Member Orientation

-- Complete NAR Code of Ethics Course Online - New Member
+- Complete the New Member NAR Code of Ethics Course Online

-If a new applicant fails to complete new member orientation within the 60 day requirement, a reinstatement fee of $125 will be assessed.
+If a new applicant fails to complete new member orientation within the 60-day requirement, suspension and a reinstatement fee of $125 will be assessed for reactivation.

 A National REALTOR® Database System (NRDS) number will be issued upon fulfillment of all membership requirements.
 A letter will be sent once application and dues are paid.

 A certified appraiser would apply for Affiliate membership and follow all of the membership requirements.

 REALTOR® members hold an associate broker, salesperson's real estate license or appraisal certificate.
 Designated REALTORS® hold a broker's license and are often the person listed as the broker of record with the State Real Estate Commission.
 In an appraisal office, the "DR" is the certificate holder in charge or responsible for that appraisal office.

-Any licensee returning after less than one year will be charged a $125 reinstatement fee and any related dues owed.
-If more than a year since you were an active REALTOR® member, you must pay the original application fee amount ($250).
+Any licensee returning after less than one year will be charged a $125 reinstatement fee and the prorated dues amount.
+If it's been more than a year since you were an active REALTOR® member, you must pay the original application fee amount ($250).
 For questions, please contact our office.

-In order for you to become a primary member of PMR your Designated REALTOR® needs to be a primary or secondary member of PMR.
+In order for you to become a primary member of Pen-Mar, your Designated REALTOR® needs to be a primary or secondary member of our association too.
 A letter of good standing is also required from your current Association.

 "PAR" is the Pennsylvania Association of REALTORS®.
 Their website is www.parealtor.org

 "MR" is the Maryland REALTORS® .
 Thier website is www.mdrealtor.org

-To become a secondary member of PMR you will need a letter of Good Standing from your current Primary board.
+To become a secondary member of Pen-Mar you will need a letter of Good Standing from your current Primary board.
 In addition, you will need to pay the prorated dues and application fee to join our local association.